Facing a Growing Population

-We believe that a key component of “aging-in-community” hinges on the ability for seniors to receive essential services and maintain a strong connection to their community.
+We believe that a key component of “aging-in-community” hinges on the ability for seniors to receive essential services and to maintain a strong connection to their community.

 This pilot will leverage the unique assets of our partners to develop a localized approach to serving vulnerable seniors in their homes.
 A social worker will serve as a resource connector ensuring that seniors have access to food, transportation, and other vital services.
-This social worker will be stationed in the community and will train and empower synagogue members and staff to do home visits and connect them to socialization opportunities.
+This social worker will be stationed in the community and will train and empower synagogue members and staff to conduct home visits and to connect seniors to socialization opportunities.
 This is a three-year pilot program in the college area.

-For more information contact Darren Schwartz, Chief Program Officer.
-858.737.7157
+For more information, contact Darren Schwartz, Chief Program Officer.
+858-737-7157